Job Listing: Facilities Director

 - First Aid/CPR certified or willing to become at museums expense.

 - Have the ability to be on-call 24 hours a day.

 - Be a positive, enthusiastic representative of the Virginia Living Museum.

-- Coordinate the Museum’s daily facility operations with Senior Director Guest Experience.
+- Coordinate the Museum’s daily facility operations with Senior Director Animal Welfare and Conservation.

 - Direct, evaluate, and schedule all activities of maintenance and custodial staff.

 - Oversee facility cleaning (Custodial Staff) including coordination of weekly work, supply inventory, and cleaning frequency.

 - Coordinate all Museum facility contracts and schedule maintenance with contractors for pest, environmental systems, generator, fire & burglary, waste disposal, and elevator control.

 - Monitor performance of pest control, security, and HVAC contractors.